Dev-Sashad/fortune_gallery_task/README.md

  An app that records a saying or famous quote you enter and saves it for future reference.

-The app was developed using flutter, dart.
+The app was developed using
+- SDK - Flutter 3.7.3
+- Language - Dart.
-Statemanagement - Riverpod
+- Statemanagement - Riverpod
-Database- Sqflite
+- Database- Sqflite

 ## Getting Started

-The project was created on flutter sdk 3.7.3

 To test on android,
 - Clone the repo.